 Point of fact:

-- A use of force instructor can be held civilly liable for the content they teach, how they teach it and also what they don’t teach that they probably should.
+- Use of force instructors can be held civilly liable for the content they teach, how they teach it and also what they don’t teach that they probably should.
 However, while an instructor can subjectively evaluate a guard’s skill level on the day of training and “certify” that they meet a set standard, the instructor cannot be held responsible if the guard goes out the very next day and hurts someone during an arrest using a technique not taught to them OR they seriously fail to perform the skills taught to them the day before.

 At the end of the day, it is the employer of the security guards who is ultimately responsible for the proper training and safety of its guards, not the government.
 The employers are also responsible to ensure that guards get regular updates and refresher training as well as proper P.P.E. relative to their assigned duties.
 Ministry of Labour standards, as well as other legislation, speak to all of this, however, it is the civil liability that is most concerning for companies.

-Lawsuits abound against companies who hire or employ trainers whose credentials are not measured against Canadian “best practices” or align with court case decisions on the levels of appropriate uses of force, confinement, or handcuffing.
+Lawsuits abound against companies that hire or employ trainers whose credentials are not measured against Canadian “best practices” or align with court case decisions on the levels of appropriate uses of force, confinement, or handcuffing.
 So how do you know what will or won’t hold up in court when it comes to use of force training, instructors, content, standards, etc?
 Ask a Court Recognized Subject Matter Expert, not a lawyer.
 They’ve been there, done that, and can best advise you, objectively, on these matters, usually for free.

-The Justice Institute of B.C. and the Provincial Ministry there state that the “Advanced Security Training (AST)” is a prerequisite for licensed security professionals to obtain the necessary endorsement on their license to carry and use handcuffs in the performance of their duties.
+The Justice Institute of B.C. and the Provincial Ministry there state that “Advanced Security Training (AST)” is a prerequisite for licensed security professionals to obtain the necessary endorsement on their license to carry and use handcuffs in the performance of their duties.
 AST certificates must be renewed every three years.
 The course is 24 hours in length, all classroom-based.
 Tuition averages $275 -300.00 with refresher courses running around $125.00.

 Alberta Baton training